BehaviorTree/btcpp_website/docs/learn-the-basics/BT_basics.md

-- If a TreeNode has one or more children, it is its responsibility to propagate the tick; each Node type may have different rules about if, when and how many times children are ticked.
+- If a TreeNode has one or more children, it is its responsibility to propagate the tick; each Node type may have different rules about if, when, and how many times children are ticked.

  - The __LeafNodes__, those TreeNodes which don't have any children, are the actual commands, i.e. the Nodes where the behavior tree interacts with the rest of the system.
-   __Actions__ nodes are the most common type of LeafNodes.
+   __Action__ nodes are the most common type of LeafNodes.

 :::tip
 The word __tick__ will be often used as a *verb* (to tick / to be ticked)